lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/miscellaneous/site-walkthrough.rst

 * :ref:`all-atoms-label`
     * simulation of charged and bonded atomic model
-    * use of isotropic and anisotropic NPT ensemble
+    * isotropic and anisotropic NPT ensemble
     * advanced control of subgroups of atoms

 * :ref:`sheared-confined-label`